AnotherFoxGuy/diesel-scm/doc/Building.md

 Prerequisites
 -------------------------------------------------------------------------------
-Building Fuel from source requires Qt version 4 or 5.
+Building Fuel from source requires Qt version 5.
 Qt is available at:
 	http://www.qt.io/download-open-source/

 To run Fuel a compiled binary of Fossil must be available either in the system